riyac12/azure-aks-docs/articles/aks/egress-outboundtype.md

 ## Outbound types in AKS

-You can configure an AKS cluster using the following outbound types: load balancer, NAT gateway, or user-defined routing.
+You can configure an AKS cluster using the following outbound types: load balancer, NAT gateway, or user-defined routes.
 The outbound type impacts only the egress traffic of your cluster.
 For more information, see [setting up ingress controllers](ingress-basic.md).

 ### <a id="outbound-type-of-loadbalancer"></a>Outbound type: Load Balancer